Toward Efficient Polynomial Preconditioning for GMRES: Review

 GMRES works to solve $Ax=b$ by choosing an approximate solution $\hat{x}$ that minimizes the norm of the residual vector over the Krylov subspace $Span\{b, Ab, A^2b, \ldots,$ $A^{d-1}b\}$.
 Thus, we can write $\hat{x} = p(A)b$ where the coefficients of $p$ correspond to the linear combination of Krylov vectors needed to form $\hat{x}$.
 We can rewrite the residual vector as

-As the residual norm decreases, $p(A)$ generally becomes a good approximation to $A^{-1}$, and so we choose $\phi(A) = Ap(A)$ as our preconditioned operator.
-The work \cite{EmbreePPArnoldi} runs one cycle of GMRES$(d)$ to find $\pi(A) = I - \phi(A)$ and then uses Arnoldi on the matrix polynomial $\pi(A)$ to compute eigenvalues and eigenvectors of $A$.
+As GMRES builds a bigger subspace, the degree of $p(A)$ increases, the residual norm decreases, and ideally $p(A)$ becomes a better approximation to $A^{-1}$.
+Thus, we choose $\phi(A) = Ap(A)$ as our preconditioned operator.
+The work \cite{PPArnoldi} runs one cycle of GMRES$(d)$ to find $\pi(A) = I - \phi(A)$ and then uses Arnoldi on the matrix polynomial $\pi(A)$ to compute eigenvalues and eigenvectors of $A$.
 The matrix polynomial is implemented using

 where the $\theta_i$'s are harmonic Ritz values, the roots of the $\pi$ polynomial.
-The harmonic Ritz values are ordered with a modified Leja ordering \cite{BaHuRe} for stability.
+The harmonic Ritz values are ordered with a modified Leja ordering \cite{BaHuRe} for numerical stability.
 (If $A$ has complex entries, use a Leja ordering \cite{ReichelEvalPolyCoeffs} rather than a modified Leja ordering, and disregard the following information on avoiding complex arithmetic.)

 Since $A$ is real-valued, any complex harmonic Ritz values occur in conjugate pairs.
 The modified Leja ordering sorts complex conjugates consecutively, allowing us to avoid complex arithmetic by combining conjugate pairs.
 Suppose that $\theta_k = a + bi$ and $\theta_{k+1} = a - bi$.
 Then